Nat-As/togglbot.py/README.md

 # togglbot.py
 togglbot 2.0 packaged (exclusively on python) for multi-platform?
 A bot I made to do my homework for me.
 Enjoy!
+Windows people install linux.

 ## Instructions
 + ./togglbot.py